They're very “positive” when throwing their weight around. |

 The person I waited to see told me I’d need to call back another day which I subsequently did.
 This time the place was busier and Ms Half-Bake was still at reception but now with three or four others.
 And when she saw me in the waiting area she became unsettled to such an extent that her colleagues commented on it.
 For what seemed like quite a time she paced back and forth in an agitated way and eventually left and went elsewhere – why she left and where she went became apparent soon after.

-I'm sure they've helped a lot of people but,
+I'm sure they've helped a lot of people but, apart from me, have they insulted and abused many? |

 I took a seat in a crowded waiting area and while there the antics of a ginger-headed lady (Ms Mindless) caught my attention.